intel/llvm/sycl/doc/SYCLRuntimeRFC.md

 ## Device headers and libraries

-SYCL runtime headers declare various algorithms and built-in functions to be used in device code.
+SYCL runtime headers provide declarations of various algorithms and built-in functions to be used in device code.
 A large portion of such algorithms and built-in functions are simple enough to be implemented in the headers (for example, those directly lowered into SPIR-V built-ins), but some have more complex implementations (for example, fallback implementations for functionality that might not be supported natively).
 The more complex implementations are available in the form of several pre-built device libraries that are linked with the user device code either during ahead-of-time compilation or at runtime by the program manager, using the information about device library dependencies embedded in device image wrappers by SYCL compilation tools.